drejcreative/meta-mask-login-with-nextjs-cripto-trading-dashboard-2022/README.md

   - The deposit is submitted to the API (see below)
   - User can see their deposited balances (token / amount)

+## What didnt done because time limitations and can be done

+- Responsive part
+- Typescript
+- Optimize data fetching part
+- Tests
+- And general code polishing

 ## System Requirements

 - Node.js 12.22.0 or later